huggingface/transformers/docs/source/serialization.rst

     python convert_graph_to_onnx.py --framework <pt, tf> --model bert-base-cased bert-base-cased.onnx

-The conversion tool works for both PyTorch and Tensorflow models and ensure:
+The conversion tool works for both PyTorch and Tensorflow models and ensures:
-    * The model and its weight are correctly initialized from the Hugging Face's model hub or a local checkpoint.
+    * The model and its weights are correctly initialized from the Hugging Face model hub or a local checkpoint.
     * The inputs and outputs are correctly generated to their ONNX counterpart.
     * The generated model can be correctly loaded through onnxruntime.